DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 As they were going through dim underground passage, Ashlan pointed to a ruined walls of the building.

 "This world is filled hordes of natural enemies to mankind.
-And especially troublesome are four races: Demons, Cryptids, Foreign gods and spirits.
+And especially troublesome are four races: Demons, Cryptids, Sidhes and spirits.
 We lost to them in last war.
 It is been 30 years ago by now."